lsst/rtn-051/breakdown-risk.rst

 The statement should present the possible risk event or condition ("if") and the potential outcome or consequences ("then").

-Date Entered; Date Last Modified; Last Modified By
+Date Entered; Entered By; Date Last Modified; Last Modified By
 	Automatically generated and updated.

 Share Risk Externally